Reporting and Assessment

 The AQA exam board have also produced this animation to help explain the changes to the grading system: 9-1 Grading

-Students will receive three or four “snapshot” reports each year which will include expected and aspirational target grades for all subjects, a forecasted grade for each subject, a 3R’s grade (see assessment section) , and information of key pastoral data (for example attendance and punctuality statistics)
+Students will receive three “snapshot” reports each year which will include expected and aspirational target grades for all subjects, a forecasted grade for each subject, a 5Rs grade (see assessment section) , and information of key pastoral data (for example attendance and punctuality statistics)

 The forecasted grades which appear for a student are likely to remain static on snapshots throughout Year 7 to Year 11; unless their performance in assessments gives staff clear indication that the GCSE grade they are likely to achieve is higher or lower.
 The grades given in reports are directly comparable to the targets they are set, and students not on track can be identified easily.
 A student receiving the same grade throughout their time at New Mills School is making progress as the complexity of each subject is increasing.

 These forecasted grades are arrived at through teacher judgement of each student’s performance in class, in homework tasks, and in the summative assessment for that term.
-For Year 11 two of the summative assessments are calendared and formal exam conditions are provided.
+For Year 11 and Year 10 one of the summative assessments is calendared and formal exam conditions are provided.
 For Year 7-9 the scope and conditions of these assessments are at the teacher’s discretion, in line with their agreed subject approach.
-For year 10, one formal assessment is provided with the other two will be at the teacher’s discretion.
 The formal exam timings are:

 On a snapshot report a student’s forecast grade for each subject is colour coded to make identifying areas of strength, and areas which need work easily identifiable.
 The colour coding is as follows: